kali67/NodeJSAuctions/assumptions.md

 # Authorization
 * Authorization is checked first on PATCH auction and user, hence giving a ID that doesnt exist will return 401 Unauthorized rather than not found.
 A user should not be able to know if a user ID exists.
 * This is the same for PATCH on an auction that has already started.
 Auth is checked first before this check, hence will get Unauthorized first

+# Auctions
+*start index of 0 will be the first item in the list